 As you’re starting out, it’s important to translate each of these processes into a professional presence that you can associate with your brand.
 When you invest in the right systems, you’ll delight your clients and save time upfront.
 There will always be improvements and updates, but a system that scales with you will let you focus on your skills and nurture your client relationships.

-A small business CRM like HoneyBook combines business and communication tools so you can have everything in one place for a seamless client flow.
+A client management software for small businesses like HoneyBook combines business and communication tools so you can have everything in one place for a seamless client flow.
 Instead of scattering your processes in spreadsheets or on paper, storing it all in HoneyBook makes it easy to find, manage and edit everything (and we really mean everything!).
 Organize your client and project information, payments, scheduling, expenses and much more.

 Checking Off the Boxes for Starting a Business